 Sign up for or unsubscribe from updates related to Grant Faulkner Park.

 This project has been classified as a Consult project based on the International Association for Public Participation Spectrum.
-This means we obtain public feedback on existing analysis, alternatives and/or proposals.
+This means we obtain public feedback on the proposed amenities for the park and the playground equipment options.

-In this phase, the City and its design consultant will share playground options for the new park to the community for feedback.
+In this phase, the City and its design consultant shared playground options for the new park to the community for feedback.
 This feedback will be used to develop a preferred playground design.

 The community engagement events anticipated in this phase include: